Xenotransplantation: Non-human kidney to a human

+On February 16, 1963, the first transplant of a non-human animal's organ into a human being took place in Minneapolis when surgeons led by Dr. Claude R. Hitchcock and R. Joseph Kiser "tried grafting a baboon kidney" into "a woman in whom previously implanted human kidney (from a corpse) was doing poorly", and the kidney "immediately began functioning normally and cleared her blood of wastes".
+Her body rejected the kidney five days afterward and she died in March, three weeks later.

-In 1963, doctors at Tulane University attempted chimpanzee-to-human renal transplantations in six people who were near death; after this and several subsequent unsuccessful attempts to use primates as organ donors and the development of a working cadaver organ procuring program, interest in xenotransplantation for kidney failure dissipated.
-Out of 13 such transplants performed by Keith Reemtsma, one kidney recipient lived for nine months, returning to work as a schoolteacher.
-At autopsy, the chimpanzee kidneys appeared normal and showed no signs of acute or chronic rejection.
+Starting in October 1963, doctors at Tulane University attempted renal transplantations from non-human primates in six people who were near death.
+The first person, a 32 year old woman with a chronic kidney disease received the kidneys of a rhesus monkey and the kidneys "functioned well for seven days, then failed," and the patient died later from her illness.
+The first successful attempt (one in which the patient was able to leave the hospital and return home) with a chimpanzee was performed on November 5 at Charity Hospital in New Orleans by a 12-man team of Tulane physicians, led by Dr. Keith Reemtsma, and the patient, a 44-year-old dock worker named Jefferson Davis, left the hospital on December 17 after a six-week recuperation.; after this and several subsequent unsuccessful attempts to use primates as organ donors and the development of a working cadaver organ procuring program, interest in xenotransplantation for kidney failure dissipated.
+Out of 13 such transplants performed by Keith Reemtsma, one kidney recipient lived for nine months.

 Non-human heart to a human

-An American infant girl known as "Baby Fae" with hypoplastic left heart syndrome was the first infant recipient of a xenotransplantation, when she received a baboon heart in 1984.
+An American infant girl known as "Baby Fae" with hypoplastic left heart syndrome was the first infant recipient of a xenotransplantation, when she received a baboon heart on October 26, 1984.
 The procedure was performed by Leonard Lee Bailey at Loma Linda University Medical Center in Loma Linda, California.
-Fae died 21 days later due to a humoral-based graft rejection thought to be caused mainly by an ABO blood type mismatch, considered unavoidable due to the rarity of type O baboons.
+Fae died 21 days later, on November 15, due to a humoral-based graft rejection thought to be caused mainly by an ABO blood type mismatch, considered unavoidable due to the rarity of type O baboons.
 The graft was meant to be temporary, but unfortunately a suitable allograft replacement could not be found in time.
 While the procedure itself did not advance the progress on xenotransplantation, it did shed a light on the insufficient amount of organs for infants.
 The story made such an impact that the crisis of infant organ shortage improved for that time.